rushikc/pennywise/README.md

 * 🔒 **Google Authentication**: Secure and convenient login via Google OAuth for user management.

 ## Demo
-- Google Auth & Firestore is disabled in demo app, All the data is stored in a static file to save costs.
+- Google Auth and Firestore are disabled in the demo app.
+All demo data is stored in a static file to reduce costs.
-- This is a static variation of the website, which means you can explore the app without needing to log in.
+- This is a static variation of the website, which means you can explore the app without needing to sign in.

 <p align="center">
   <a